kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>25 Mar 2020</dt></dl>I received notice today that my lead-free HSAL boards from PCBCart will ship April 1.
 My ENIG boards are still being fabricated by OSH Park.
 I am putting my time to use researching methods of assembly.
 I'm planning to use an acrylic "footprint position" stencil made KiCAD's .pos file.

 <dl><dt>19 Mar 2020</dt></dl>While awaiting the arrival of boards with the two finishes, I'll state that I have high hopes in my board designs.
-What I'm not sure about is what op-amp to specify for U2.
+What I'm not sure about is which op-amp to specify for U2.
 Right now it is the OPA2388.
 Regardless, the footprint on the board is VSSOP-8_3.0x3.0mm_P0.65mm, which is a TI specific footprint but I chose it hoping it will also work for similar sized SO-8 dual op amps.

 <dl><dt>14 Mar 2020</dt></dl>I am going to try to get boards in lead-free HASL instead of fighting with this ENIG that really needs a soldering fountain to wash off the gold.
 I have no soldering fountain, so I'm trying to do it with a soldering pencil, and it is too frustrating.